midonet/midonet/docs/actors-model.md

 these multiple threads don't interfere with each other's execution and make their state inconsistent or undefined.
-We have two kinds of state in midonet's virtual network equipment:  Those that change based on packets received (the MAC-Port map and the ARP cache) and those that aren't affected by traffic (the topology information, the routing tables).
+We have two kinds of state in midonet's virtual network equipment:  Those that change based on packets received (the MAC-Port map, MAC flow count, and ARP cache) and those that aren't affected by traffic (the topology information, the routing tables).
 To avoid contention on the non-traffic-updating state, we handle it with a read-copy-update (RCU) mechanism, where each forwarding element object has a consistent, immutable view of the state.
-As an RCU mechanism wouldn't show objects the updates caused by traffic, we place traffic-affected state in state management actors which enforce consistency.
+As an RCU mechanism wouldn't show objects the updates caused by traffic, we place traffic-affected state in the cluster storage service or in state management actors which enforce consistency.

 ## Actors library